Critically Elevated INR in a Patient on Warfarin After Increase in Extended-Release Niacin Dose

 CASE SUMMARY: A 69-year-old white female whose anticoagulation treatment had been stable for 18 months with warfarin 2.5 mg daily (17.5 mg/wk) presented to an anticoagulation clinic with a critically elevated INR of greater than 12.3 after a dose increase in extended-release niacin (Niaspan) from 500 mg to 1000 mg daily the previous week.
 Extended-release niacin 500 mg daily had not affected the patient's INR for the previous 3 months; the most recent INR before this episode was 2.4.
 Warfarin was withheld and extended-release niacin was discontinued.
 The INR 2 days later was 4.8 and, with titration of warfarin to the previous maintenance dose of 2.5 mg daily, the INR was 2.3.

-An interaction between niacin and warfarin likely elevated the INR in this patient because of synergistic coagulopathy and pharmacokinetic effects of niacin.
+CONCLUSIONS: An interaction between niacin and warfarin likely elevated the INR in this patient because of synergistic coagulopathy and pharmacokinetic effects of niacin.
 Increased frequency of INR monitoring may be advised for patients taking these drugs concomitantly.